Mhatre-99/Home-Price/README.md

 Out of curiosity I've even done some analysis which may help in deciding what type of house should one buy.
 The 'House-Price-Prediction.ipynb' file has the analysis.
+I've used only the train data for the analysis.